My Father's Place (Portland, Oregon): Interior

 The interior has "well-worn" booths, exposed brick walls, "vintage" ceiling lamps, a jukebox, and an "eclectic" collection of knickknacks.
 There are black-and-white photographs on the walls, a glass cabinet with antique liquor bottles, and a vending machine stocked with cigarettes, despite being a non-smoking establishment.
 Portraits depict John F. Kennedy, Abraham Lincoln, and Franklin D. Roosevelt, among others.
 In 2015, DeVona said, "Even on bright sunny days, the dark choice of coloring for the interior, coupled with modest lighting, give off a dusky ambiance."

 There is also a room with pool tables, lottery machines, and pinball.
-Amoris Walker of Serious Eats noted the "giant collection of pretty much every board game that has ever existed" and wrote, "Antique knick-knacks and crusty old toys dangle precariously above your head: If a 1950's diner, a midwestern truck stop, and an antique store were to have a baby, it would look like this dive bar."
+Amoris Walker of Serious Eats noted the "giant collection of pretty much every board game that has ever existed" and wrote, "Antique knick-knacks and crusty old toys dangle precariously above your head: If a 1950s diner, a midwestern truck stop, and an antique store were to have a baby, it would look like this dive bar."
 In 2008, Anne Marie DiStefano of the Portland Tribune described an artificial Christmas tree on continual display for years, with ornaments for different holidays including flags for Independence Day and ghosts or jack-o'-lanterns for Halloween.